 The Company relies on its information systems to operate all aspects of its business, including, without limitation, order processing, inventory and supply chain management, customer communications, purchasing and financial reporting.
 Although the Company attempts to take reasonable steps to mitigate the risks to its computer hardware and software systems, including such measures as the use of firewalls, automatically expiring passwords, encryption technology and periodic vulnerability tests, no system can be completely secure, particularly given the increasing threat posed by computer hackers and cyber terrorists.
+Hackers and data thieves are increasingly sophisticated and operate large-scale and complex attacks that may include computer viruses or other malicious codes, ransomware, unauthorized access attempts, denial of service attacks and large-scale automated attacks, phishing, social engineering, hacking and other cyber-attacks.
 These risks may increase as the Company continues to expand its reliance on cloud services.
-The Company's information systems could experience system failures, viruses, security breaches, power outages, network and telecommunications failures, usage errors by our employees, or other events which could disable or significantly impair the systems' functionality.
+Breaches of the Company's network or databases, or those of its third-party providers, may result in the loss of valuable business data, misappropriation of consumers' or employees' personal information, or a disruption of the Company's business, which could give rise to unwanted media attention, impair the Company's ability to place and fulfill orders and process payments, materially damage the Company's customer relationships and reputation, and result in lost sales, fines or lawsuits.
+The Company's information systems could also experience system failures, viruses, power outages, network and telecommunications failures, usage errors our employees, or other events which could disable or significantly impair the systems' functionality.
 Additionally, the Company's systems may fail to operate properly or effectively, experience problems transitioning to upgraded or replacement systems or difficulties in integrating new systems.
+In that regard, we are currently migrating many of our IT systems and applications to the cloud, including our global enterprise resource planning system, which is designed to efficiently maintain our financial records and provide information important to the operation of our business.
+Although we anticipate that these cloud migrations will increase efficiency and functionality, such migrations entail risks in implementation and make the Company more reliant on third party service providers.
 Any material disruption or slowdown of the Company's information systems could result in the loss of critical data, the inability to process and properly record transactions and the material impairment of the Company's ability to conduct business, leading to cancelled orders and lost sales.
 In addition, the Company's e-commerce business is vulnerable to additional risks associated with the Internet, including changes in required technology interfaces, website downtime and other technical failures, security breaches and consumer privacy concerns.
 A breach and loss of data could also subject the Company to liability to its customers or suppliers and could also cause competitive harm if sensitive information is publicized.
 In the event the Company is not successful in responding to these risks and uncertainties, its online sales may decline, the associated costs with its e-commerce activity may increase and its reputation may be damaged.
 Although the Company maintains an information security risk insurance policy to address many of these risks, such policy may not suffice to prevent a cyber-incident from resulting in a material adverse effect on our business, financial condition and operating results due to various policy limitations and exclusions.